 Fortunately, photovoltaic (PV) technology has matured such that we now can offer serious answers to the payback question, backed by solid math and accounting.
-Answers vary significantly by local climate, utility rates and incentives, but in the best cases, the returns will be more than 10 percent, the cash flow positive and the increase in property value greater than the system cost.
+Answers vary significantly by local climate, utility rates and incentives, but in the best cases, the returns will be more than 10 percent, the cash flow positive and the increase in property value great enough to offset or more than offset the cost of solar power.
 In other parts of the country where electric rates are low and incentives may be less, a grid-tied system may barely cover its maintenance costs.

 What Factors Improve Payback?